 The key conclusion is that some consistency of approach from all Norfolk Planning Authorities is clearly important for 5G if the very high degree of nationwide coverage required for 5G to be effective is to be secured.
-Broadly, it should be made as straightforward as possible for 5G base stations and transmitters to be constructed approved where they fall outside of the remit of permitted development, and common development management policy text to facilitate this should be explored, taking into account material planning considerations.
+Broadly, it should be made as straightforward as possible for 5G base stations and transmitters to be approved where they fall outside of the remit of permitted development, and common development management policy text to facilitate this should be explored, taking into account material planning considerations.
 In particular, care will need to be taken to ensure that new telecommunications equipment is sited and located sensitively in respect of the public realm, street-scene, historic environment and wider landscapes.

-Agreement 19 - To maximise the speed of rollout of 5G telecommunications to Norfolk, the Local Planning Authorities will seek to are engaginge with the telecommunications industry including Mobile UK to produce shared guidance on the location of base and booster stations for the 5G network, taking into account material planning considerations.
-The aim is to get this guidance agreed before the end of 2018-Spring 2019 with it potentially being included in emerging Local Plan documents.
+Agreement 19 - To maximise the speed of rollout of 5G telecommunications to Norfolk, the Local Planning Authorities are engaging with the telecommunications industry including Mobile UK to produce shared guidance on the location of base and booster stations for the objectives for extending 4G coverage and the rollout of 5G infrastructure in

+Norfolk-5G network, taking into account material planning considerations.
+The aim is to get this guidance agreed before the end of Spring 2019The objectives will be agreed in the Summer of 2019 with it potentially being included in emerging Local Plan documents and inform local plan documents.